 - DAASI International can apply numerous core competencies from her second business area of Federated Identity & Access Management.
 Only a few examples are the integration of multifunctional IT infrastructures, data harmonization and conversion as well as high-performing data processing.

-Origin in and passion for research
+An origin in and a passion for research

-DAASI International was founded in 2000 as spin-off of the University of Tübingen.
+DAASI International was founded in 2000 as a spin-off of the University of Tübingen.
 The original staff consisted of former members of a research project of the German National Research and Education Network (DFN, Deutsches Forschungsnetz), working with the directory service technologies X.500 and LDAP (AMBIX, DFN Directory Competence Center).

 This love and passion for research has not changed since then.
 By participating in research, DAASI International wants to contribute to the common good, and therefore offers much commitment, experience and expertise to the Digital Humanities.